franpautt27/FUVADISProject/README.md

 UI: https://fuvadisinternacional.org/interfaz/
 Form: https://fuvadisinternacional.org/formulario/

 This web tool served as my Engineering thesis.
-If you want to acknowledge more of the main stepts of this project, visit: https://drive.google.com/file/d/1_jpZoObDdvqw2oSGBeKaalD2zD5ojtZi/view?usp=sharing
+If you want to learn more of the main stepts of this project, visit: https://drive.google.com/file/d/1_jpZoObDdvqw2oSGBeKaalD2zD5ojtZi/view?usp=sharing